wessengetachew/Farey/README.md

                     // Draw lines for this gap
                     pointsData.forEach(point => {
                         if (!point.isOpen) return;

+                        // If only prime gaps is enabled, check if current residue is prime if (onlyPrimeGaps && !isPrime(point.r)) return;

                         if (!point.admissibleGaps.includes(gap)) return;

                         const rPlusG = (point.r + gap) % point.m;
                         const targetPoint = pointsByMod[point.m] && pointsByMod[point.m][rPlusG];

                         if (targetPoint && targetPoint.isOpen) {
+                            // If only prime gaps is enabled, also check if target is prime if (onlyPrimeGaps && !isPrime(targetPoint.r)) return;

                             const modRot = modRotations[point.m] || 0;

                             const angle1 = point.angle + (modRot * Math.PI / 180);